StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 The main purpose of this project is to compare the performance between traditional time series analysis ARIMA models with modern deep learning using TensorFlow2

-This is a fun practice, I really enjoy it!
+This is a fun practice and I really enjoy it!
 I know I still have a long way to go before I can be a TensorFlow2 Skywalker:)